bluebrown/belfast-weather-forecast/README.md

 ## Build

-The build command will only compile the tailwind css file. and put it into the *public* folder.
+The build command will only compile the tailwind css file, and put it into the *public* folder.
 The public folder is then ready to be served.

 ```console
 npm run build